 What to wear to The Cheltenham Festival

-The Cheltenham Festival is the most anticipated event of the National Hunt calendar, attracting enormous crowds to enjoy (and famously roar at) four days of spectacular jump racing, alongside superlative hospitality and a surprisingly eclectic programme of entertainments.
+The Cheltenham Festival is the most anticipated event of the National Hunt calendar, attracting enormous crowds to enjoy (and famously roar at) four days of spectacular jump racing, alongside superlative hospitality and a surprisingly eclectic programme of entertainment.

 The Gold Cup, the most prestigious and sought after title in jump racing is run on the final day, with jockeys competing over a gruelling 3 miles, with 22 fences to tackle.
 Perhaps the most famous horse to compete in the Gold Cup was Best Mate, who won the race in 2002, 2003 and 2004.
 His ashes are buried next to the winning post at the racecourse, a fitting resting place for a racing legend.

-Because Cheltenham can be chilly, make no mistake.
+Unlike Ascot or Epsom, there is no strict dress code, yet Cheltenham is regarded by many as the most genuinely stylish event in the UK sporting calendar.
+Thanks in no small part to its unapologetic and unparalleled showcasing of British country style, it celebrates exactly what we Brits do best – dress superbly for unpredictable weather conditions because Cheltenham can be chilly, make no mistake.
 Practicality should be the prime fashion consideration for any day at the races (oh, if only), but for Cheltenham, the truly stylish know that this really is a non-negotiable factor.
-And they know that tweed is the tried-and-tested style solution, naturally protective, undeniably beautiful and, perhaps most important of all, allowing for versatile, easy layering.
+And they know that tweed is the tried-and-tested style solution.
+It’s naturally protective, undeniably beautiful and, perhaps most important of all, allows for versatile, easy layering.